I didn’t know or understand the meaning of Thanksgiving for many years.

 I am compelled to say that we don’t have to be thankful only on Thanksgiving.
 (I got that meditation months ago.)
 We can be grateful every day.
 Being grateful for what we have opens the channels for a beautiful life.
 Being thankful for the struggles helps them pass.

-Check my website for the Gratitude Mediation in a few days.
+Check my website for the Gratitude Mediation here.
 My great tech is getting it ready for release.

 I wish you the best Thanksgiving ever, full of gratitude.
 Somehow I feel that releasing the meditation would take away from this story I will treasure forever.